 Oh – and a quick tip for anyone new to chipotle peppers in adobo (affiliate link): These smoky, delicious little peppers are generally sold in a can.
 I throw the whole can, sauce and all, into the blender and puree it, then I just use about 1 Tbs in this recipe (or one whole pepper) and I freeze the rest.
 Whenever the nacho mood strikes, the puree is ready to go in my freezer.

-Vegan Nacho Potato Cheese
+Vegan Nacho Cheese on the Cheap

-- 2 cups potatoes peeled, boiled & mashed
+- 2 cups potatoes peeled boiled & mashed

-- 3/4 cup carrots peeled, boiled
+- 3/4 cup carrots peeled boiled

 - 1/2 cup nutritional yeast